 Marvel Studios / The Walt Disney Company

-UNDERSTANDING TIME TRAVEL IN THE MCU
+UNDERSTANDING TIME TRAVEL AND THE MULTIVERSE IN THE MCU

-Avengers: Endgame introduced the concept of time travel into the Marvel Cinematic Universe.
-Time travel was a significant plot device that had widespread ramifications on not just Avengers: Endgame, but on the entire MCU.
-The filmmakers took an approach to Time Travel that has been theorized within Quantum Mechanics in the ā€œMany Worlds Theory.ā€ This is not a familiar approach for general moviegoers, as time travel has been traditionally approached from a very different perspective in most films that utilize the plot device.
-In Endgame, popular theories such as ā€œThe Grandfather Paradoxā€ do not apply, because you canā€™t go to back to the past and change your future, because your future has already happened.
-This is why The Avengers canā€™t simply travel back through time and kill baby Thanos before he ever grows up as Rhodey suggests in the film.
-Time travel (at least in Avengers: Endgame) does not work that way.
-By doing that, The Avengers would create a Branch from off the (Sacred) Timeline and would merely kill that Timelineā€™s Thanos and spare that Timeline Thanosā€™ wrath.
+While Loki: Season One primarily focuses on the mythology surrounding the MCU Multiverse, Time Travel is also a key plot point, due to how the act spawns Branched Timelines and due as well to the history of He Who Remains and his Multiversal Variants.
+Avengers: Endgame introduced the concept of Time Travel into the Marvel Cinematic Universe.
+In that movie, the filmmakers took an approach to Time Travel that has been theorized within Quantum Mechanics in the âMany Worlds Theory.â This is not a familiar approach for general moviegoers, as Time Travel has been traditionally presented from a very different perspective in most films that utilize the plot device.
+In Endgame, popular theories such as âThe Grandfather Paradoxâ do not apply, because you canât go to back to the past and change your future, because your future has already happened.
+This is why The Avengers canât simply travel back through time and kill baby Thanos before he ever grew up as Rhodey suggested in the film.
+Time Travel (at least in Avengers: Endgame) does not work that way.
+By doing that, The Avengers would create one of those aforementioned Branches that would extend from off their native Timeline, and they would merely kill the Thanos that exists within this new Branched Timeline.
+The Thanos from their Timeline would be unaffected.
+In Loki: Season One, the danger of these Branched Timelines is highly stressed as they pertain to the Multiverse.

 Marvel Studios / The Walt Disney Company